collinsmunyendo/collinsmunyendo.github.io/personal.md

 6. United States
 7. United Arab Emirates

-My top 3 destinations for the future are Barbados, Maldives and Argentina.Hit me up with those random travel plans :)
+My top 3 destinations for the future are Barbados, Maldives and Argentina.
+Feel free to hit me up with those random travel plans :)